COVID-19 Health & Safety

 Runners in the Marathon will have 6.5 hours of course support starting from when the last corral is released from the Start Line.
-In order to complete the Marathon without being disqualified, you will need a pace of 15 minutes per mile.
-If you’re not to 63rd and Grand by noon you will be shuttled back to the Finish Line.
+If you’re not to mile 20 by noon you will be shuttled back to Scissortail Park to enjoy the Finish Line Festival.

 Where are the Water Stops, Medical Stations and Relief Stations?

 Official Memorial Marathon Water Stops, manned by volunteer groups, are located every mile along the course.
 In addition to entertainment and enthusiastic cheering, each Water Stop provides water and Powerade to participants.
 Some Water Stops also provide oranges, pretzels and other snacks.
 Many neighborhood and other groups set up their own water stops and provide a variety of drink and snack options.
 GU is available water stop 13.
 Medical Stations are located every other mile beginning at mile 5, and every mile from mile 19 to the finish.
 Port-o-Potties are located every mile starting at mile 2.

 Are there items prohibited on the course?